Welcome to ToolJet Docs

 How ToolJet works

-- Connect to data sources: Connect to your existing data sources such as PostgreSQL, MySQL, Firestore, Stripe, Google Sheets, API endpoints, etc.
+Connect to datasources: Connect to the ToolJet's built-in database ToolJet DB (built on top of PostgreSQL) or your existing data sources such as PostgreSQL, MySQL, Firestore, Stripe, Google Sheets, API endpoints, etc.

 on row selected,